Serena Williams Works Through Pregnancy Despite Baby Woes, Plans Wedding With Fiance Alexis Ohanian

 Serena Williams is such a workaholic that she will work through the toughest part of her pregnancy.
-Despite the fact that her first baby is due in just a few months, the former world number one tennis star is going into offices to work on her fashion line.
-While she has relieved herself off from court duties, it looks like the 35-year-old tennis player can’t keep from growing her net worth.
+Despite the fact that her first baby is due in just a few months, the former world No. 1 tennis star is going into offices to work on her fashion line.
+While she has relieved herself from court duties, it looks like the 35-year-old tennis player can’t keep from growing her net worth.

 She and her fiance Alexis Ohanian are expecting their first baby to arrive this fall, which means that she is solidly at the start of her third trimester.
 That means that she is having more issues with daily activities like sleeping.

-She recently expressed on Twitter that she is having trouble turning over in bed, due to her large baby bump, and sought out advices.
-Her fans gave her a few solid advices, but there was one that her to-be husband also supported.
+She recently expressed on Twitter that she is having trouble turning over in bed, due to her large baby bump, and sought out advice.
+Her fans gave her a few solid advice, but there was one that her to-be husband also supported.

 This.